 Home > Animal & Exhibits

-Stephanie and Cinda are both South African Bush Elephants.
-The girls came to Sedgwick County Zoo in 1972 when they were approximately two years old.
+Stephanie is a South African Bush Elephant.
+Stephanie came to Sedgwick County Zoo in 1972 when she was approximately two years old.

 Expert Elephant Care